Difference in Differences and Ratio in Ratios for Limited Dependent Variables: Introduction

+\qquad This paper makes the following contributions, some of which might have been known, although we cannot point out the exact references as DD has been applied widely.
+First, we adopt the unifying framework of generalized linear models with link functions.
+Second, we advocate RR for non-negative (such as count or zero-censored) responses based on the log link, and \textquotedblleft ratio in odds ratios (ROR)\textquotedblright\ for binary, fractional or multinomial responses based on the `logit link'.
+Third, although ROR is difficult to interpret, we show that it becomes a proportional effect for \textquotedblleft rare events\textquotedblright .
+Fourth, if more than two periods are available, we propose a simple test for the DD parallel trends and analogous assumptions for RR and ROR: test for zero slope of $tQ$, as\ zero slope validates the DD parallel trends and analogous assumptions for RR and ROR.

-\qquad Despite the problems in applying DD to LDV, practitioners often ignore the LDV\ nature of $Y$ and apply DD to linear models.
-One justification for this was done by Lee (2018) in a cross-section context for any outcome $Y$, an exogenous $D$, and covariates $X$: under $ (Y^{0},Y^{1})\amalg D|X$ with `$\amalg $' denoting independence,
+\qquad Practitioners often ignore the LDV\ nature of $Y$, and simply use a linear model for DD.
+One justification for this was provided by Lee (2018) for any response $Y$ and a binary exogenous $D$: under $(Y^{0},Y^{1})\amalg D|W$ with `$\amalg $' for independence, it holds that

-Based on this, approximating the unknown functions $E(Y^{0}|X)$ and $ E(Y^{1}-Y^{0}|X)$ with power functions of $X$, we can obtain a linear model for any $Y$.
-This linear-in-$D$ representation for exogenous $D$ has been generalized for endogenous $D$ in Lee (2021).
-Despite these advances, however, using a linear model for LDV still requires \textquotedblleft approximations\textquotedblright .
-Our aforementioned contributions are to use LDV's as such, without recourse to approximations.
+This representation for exogenous $D$ was generalized for endogenous $D$ in Lee (2021).
+Then, justifying a linear model for LDV's can be done by linearly approximating $E(Y^{0}|W)$ and $E(Y^{1}-Y^{0}|W)$ in (1.7)\textbf{.} However, this paper's approach is using LDV's as such without such approximations.

-\qquad The remainder of this paper is organized as follows.
-Section 2 examines RR for exponential models, where covariates $W$ are controlled in addition to $(Q,S)$.
-Section 3 examines ROR for logit and multinomial models.
-Section 4 conducts a simulation study to show that the usual linear model DD is misleading for LDV whereas the above popular (semi-) parametric approaches for LDV's work fine.
-Section 5 presents an empirical analysis for health outcomes.
-Finally, Section 6 concludes this paper.
+\qquad In the remainder of this paper, Sections 2 and 3 examine RR and ROR, respectively, where the covariates are controlled in addition to $(Q,S)$.
+Section 4 presents an empirical analysis for various health outcomes.
+Section 5 concludes this paper.
+The appendix contains proofs, as well as a simulation study to show that the usual linear-model DD is misleading for LDV's whereas RR and ROR approaches work well.